 Asuncion has a humid subtropical climate characterised by hot, humid summers, and mild winters.
 The city is relatively rainy throughout the year, but with noticeably less rain between June and September.
 The climate is hot and humid most of the year, with average high temperatures of between 84°F (29°C) and 92°F (33°C) between October and March.

 The coldest time of year is June to August, when average temperatures are between 55°F (13°C) and 76°F (24°C).
 The cooler, drier months are generally considered more comfortable for travel, with most travellers choosing to visit between March and October.

-Paraguay, situated on the Tropic of Capricorn, enjoys a hot subtropical climate, with long sultry summers (October to March) and an average annual temperature of about 75ºF (24ºC).
+Situated on the Tropic of Capricorn, Paraguay enjoys a hot subtropical climate, with long sultry summers (October to March) and an average annual temperature of about 75ºF (24ºC).
 The east of the country is more humid and wet, with only slight seasonal changes in temperature and rainfall throughout the year.
 The western Chaco region has a tropical wet-and-dry climate, almost semi-arid, with plenty of rainfall in the summer months but severe dry spells in winter.